 So, you’ve set up a social media account for your business.
 Congratulations!
 But what comes next?
 How do you get those first few followers to like your account?

 Whether it be Facebook, Instagram, Twitter, YouTube or other, here are a few tips and tricks to get you going.

 Invite Your Friends

-This is a method often used on Facebook but is also available on Instagram and Twitter.
+This is a method often used on Facebook (see here for instructions) but can also be done on Instagram and Twitter.
 If you already have a personal profile on that platform, where you connect with your friends (or followers, connections etc), then you can invite them to follow your new business account.

 While many of them might not be your ideal client (Hi Mum!), they will still help you to put some runs of the board.
 Already having a few followers when a prospect looks at your profile will give the appearance that you’ve been around for longer and adds social proof.